 The Pamban Bridge

 India’s first sea bridge, at one point the Pamban Bridge used to be India’s longest sea bridge.
-The Pamban bridge is both, a road bridge as well as a rail bridge, though it’s more famous as the latter.
+The Pamban bridge is both, a road bridge as well as a rail bridge, though it’s more famous than the latter.
 The bridge spans the entire length of a 2 km strait and according to engineers is located in the world’s second most corrosive environment often making its maintenance a tricky job.

-Along with having beautiful temples and bridges and being the hometown of Dr. Kalam, Rameswaram also holds an important spot in Indian mythology, namely the Ramayana.
+Along with having beautiful temples and bridges and being the hometown of Dr Kalam, Rameswaram also holds an important spot in Indian mythology, namely the Ramayana.
 Legend has it, that it was from Rameswaram that Rama built the bridge that would help him cross into Lanka and save Sita.
-The geological evidence of this Ram Setu or the Adam’s bridge as it is called, can be seen connecting India and Sri Lanka.
+The geological evidence of this Ram Setu or Adam’s bridge as it is called can be seen connecting India and Sri Lanka.
 The bridge is made up of a chain of limestone shoals and is 30 km long.
-The Ram Setu or the Adam’s bridge was completely above sea level until broken by a cyclone in 1480 AD.
+The Ram Setu or Adam’s bridge was completely above sea level until broken by a cyclone in 1480 AD.

 The South of India has a lot of gems to offer.
 If you find yourself in Rameswaram we recommend that you find your way to Kerala.
 Our Holiday packages, will give you a vacation you will cherish forever.